parduino/Femora/docs/technical/materials.rst

    materials/nd/index
    materials/uniaxial/index

-The material types available in MeshMaker are organized by category.
+The material types available in FEMORA are organized by category.
 Follow the links above to explore the various material models available in each category.

 * **nDMaterial**: Multi-dimensional materials for 2D and 3D analysis
 * **uniaxialMaterial**: One-dimensional materials for truss, beam, and spring elements